MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet-v4.md

 In a server flow, Azure App Service manages the OAuth authentication flow by displaying the sign-in page of the selected provider.
 Once the identity provider returns, Azure App Service generates an App Service authentication token.
 The [LoginAsync](/dotnet/api/microsoft.windowsazure.mobileservices.mobileserviceclient.loginasync) method returns a [MobileServiceUser](/dotnet/api/microsoft.windowsazure.mobileservices.mobileserviceuser), which provides both the UserId of the authenticated user and the MobileServiceAuthenticationToken, as a JSON web token (JWT).
 This token can be cached and reused until it expires.
 For more information, see [Caching the authentication token](#caching).

+> [!NOTE]
-> Under the covers, Azure Mobile Apps uses a [Xamarin.Essentials](/xamarin/essentials/web-authenticator?tabs=ios) WebAuthenticator to do the work.
-You must handle the response from the service by calling back into Xamarin.Essentials, as per the documentation for WebAuthenticator.
+> Under the covers, Azure Mobile Apps uses a [Xamarin.Essentials](/xamarin/essentials/web-authenticator?tabs=ios) WebAuthenticator
+> to do the work.
+You must handle the response from the service by calling back into Xamarin.Essentials.
+For details, see [WebAuthenticator].

 ### <a id="caching"></a>Caching the authentication token